jundalisay/sp/content/en/research/kepler/astrology/part-07b.md

+---
+heading: "Part 7"
+title: "Eclipse Forecasts"
+description: "Central annular eclipse of the Sun at New Moon, 12/24/1601, 02°CAP54´07´´"
+c: "darkgoldenrod"
+weight: 2
+contributors: ['Kepler']
+icon: "Kepler"
+---

 {{< s v="63" >}} I left out configurations between Moon and other planets for reason I stated above.

-Nevertheless, we cannot leave out neither her ecliptical meetings with the Sun before the beginning of the year, nor two ecliptical Full Moons on opposite sides of the sky.
+Nevertheless, we cannot leave out:
+- her ecliptical meetings with the Sun before the beginning of the year
+- 2 ecliptical Full Moons on opposite sides of the sky.

-Oone at 17°GEM48´ which will start in the afternoon on December 9, at 5 hours 7 minutes, and will end at 8 hours 33 minutes, if observed in Prague.
+One at 17°GEM48´ which will:
+- start in the afternoon on December 9, at 5 hours 7 minutes
+- end at 8 hours 33 minutes, if observed in Prague.

 It is very close to the calculation which had been made by Tycho.